bkmgit/JUBE/docs/advanced.rst

 In total, JUBE supports five different types of plots: ``line``, ``scatter``, ``stem``, ``step`` and ``bar``.
 For line, scatter, and bar plots, the appearance can be further customized using various style attributes like ``marker`` or ``linestyle``.

+The figure named “fig” in the example therefore generates six subplots: five of them show one of the plot types and one is empty because no sixth plot was defined in the configuration file.

 In addition, data can also be grouped for plotting, as shown in the figure named ``groupby_fig``.
 The values of the parameter or pattern used for grouping are then automatically used as labels in a legend.

+So in the figure named ``groupby_fig`` three lines are drawn in the defined plot, one for each value of the pattern ``type_pat``

+Best practice: If you want to use dates/times on the x-axis, it is best to use the ISO 8601 datetime format, as the lexicographical sorting works correctly for this format.

 .. index:: do log